 Frequently Asked Questions (FAQ)

 In our interconnected world, precise timekeeping is essential for seamless communication, travel coordination, and global business operations.
 Understanding concepts such as Daylight Saving Time (DST), time zones, and the intricacies of accurate time measurement is vital for navigating the complexities of international interactions.
 Our Frequently Asked Questions (FAQ) section is designed to provide clear and concise answers to common inquiries about these topics, ensuring you have the information needed to manage time effectively across different regions.
+Explore the Time Zone Map and the full Standard Time Offsets table for quick reference.

 1. What is Daylight Saving Time (DST)?